Hiring an independent Solicitor to represent your interests when investing in a property in Spain can save a lot of heartache.

 If you don’t hire a solicitor to represent you then the Notary who is processing the conveyance will ordinarily insist that you hire an interpreter so that you can understand what is being said.
 Since most of the language used has legal and technical ramifications, while you may get an English version from an interpreter, it is highly unlikely you will appreciate the legal importance of what is being said.

-A lawyer will not only provide you with an explanation in English as to what is happening, but also guide you on its legal relevance.
+A lawyer will not only provide you with an explanation in English as to what is happening, but also guide you as to its legal relevance.

 3Save Money on Travel